CSE12-F20-Assignments/cse12-fa20-pa0-Setup-starter/README.md

 1. Download as a ZIP folder

-    Scroll up to the Github repository, you should see a green button that says *Code*.
+    Scroll up to where the files are located, you should see a green button that says *Code*.
 Click on that button.
 Then click on *Download ZIP*.
 This should download all the files as a ZIP folder.
 You can then unzip/extract the zip bundle and move it to wherever you would like to work.

 2. Using git clone (requires terminal/command line)

-    Scroll up to the Github repository, you should see a green button that says *Code*.
+    Scroll up to where the files are located, you should see a green button that says *Code*.
 Click on that button.
 You should see something that says *Clone with HTTPS*.
 Copy the link that is in that section.
 In terminal/command line, navigate to whatever folder/directory you would like to work.
 Type the command `git clone _` where the `_` is replaced with the link you copied.
 This should clone the repository on your computer and you can then edit the files on whatever IDE you see fit.

 If you are unsure or have questions about how to get the starter code, feel free to make a Piazza post or ask a tutor for help.